maybe-maybe-not/CTF-Writeups/2022/Stack the Flags/web/ticktock.md

 	i += 1
 ```

-After using the given username and password we get the flag
+After using the retrieved username and password we get the flag 🚩!

+Flag: `STF22{Play_OpenRA_d44149ca5ec9b17d}`